alttester/EXAMPLES-Python-Android-with-Appium-AltTrashCat/README.md

 ### Running the tests on Android
 **Prerequisite**:

 ❗ Starting with version 2.0.0, the AltTester Desktop must be running on your PC while the tests are running.
-You can take it form https://alttester.com/alttester/#pricing.
+You can take it from https://alttester.com/alttester/#pricing.

 **How to run the tests:**
 1. Open the AltTester Desktop